Updating to 3.41 for Blender 2.8¶

 Please read it carefully!

 As you may know, Auto-Rig Pro is being brought to Blender 2.8!
+It’s a huge update, since many features had to be rewritten to fit the new standards.
 Although i’m really glad it’s progressing nicely, please keep in mind it’s currently in beta stage: it means it’s not production ready, there may be bugs.
-But it’s now open to bug report, so if you find any issue, please send a message.
+It’s now open to bug report, so if you find any issue, please send a message.
 You should not use it with important projects files, since Blender 2.8 itself is in beta stage, I cannot guarantee the saved files won’t break when it will be officially released.
 Use it at your own risks!

 Updating rigs to Auto-Rig Pro 3.41¶

 - Download the latest Blender 2.8 build: https://builder.blender.org/download/ .
 Some important fixes have been made regarding the armatures in the latest versions.

 Rigs coming from Blender 2.79 must be converted to the 2.8 standards (layers and groups must be converted to collections, slightly different bones dependency logic).
 The “update” feature of Auto-Rig Pro will handle this for you.
 Thus, when opening a rig file from Blender 2.79, a button labelled “UPDATE REQUIRED” will prompt the update.

 It is mandatory to click it to make the armature compliant with the Blender 2.8 rig standards.
 Otherwise, some rig functions will break.